C3BI-pasteur-fr/python-course-1/source/Data_Types.rst

 --------

 #. reverse the following sequence "TACCTTCTGAGGCGGAAAGA" (don't compute the complement):
-#. using the smaller string  s = 'gaattc' compute draw what happen in memory when you reverse the s
+#. using the smaller string  s = 'gaattc' draw what happen in memory when you reverse the s

 Exercise
 --------